Fair Densities via Boosting the Sufficient Statistics of Exponential Families: Fair Boosted Density Estimator

-Notice the key boosting difference with Theorem \ref{thm:fairness}: the sum of the series of leveraging coefficients diverges, so relative fairness accommodates for more aggressive boosting schemes.
-Table~\ref{tab:boosting_rates} summaries the implications of the two theorems.
-It is not surprising that both leveraging schemes display $\vartheta_{t}^{.} \rightarrow 0$ as $\tau \rightarrow 1$, as maximal fairness forces the distribution to stick to $Q_0$ in the mollifier and is therefore data oblivious.
-Differences are apparent when we consider the number of boosting iterations $T$: should we boost for just $T=5$, we still get a representation rate at least $\tau^{2.3}$ with relative fairness, which can still be reasonable depending on the problem.
-In some cases (see \textit{e.g.} Figure \ref{fig:compas_dt_rr}), this is sufficient to almost reach boosting convergence and still guarantees an actual representation rate of $\tau' \approx 0.78 \approx 0.9^{2.3}$ for $\tau = 0.9$.
-We can also differentiate the two boosting schemes by the `size' of the mollifiers containing the boosted densities, quantified by $\varepsilon_.$ in Definition \ref{def-fairmol}.
-As we see in Table \ref{tab:boosting_rates}, exact fairness guarantees a fixed mollifier size as \( \varepsilon_{t} = -\log \tau \), while relative fairness implies a growing mollifier, for which \( \varepsilon_{t} = - (1 + \log t) \log \tau \) instead.
+Notice the key boosting difference with \cref{thm:exact_fairness}: the sum of the series of leveraging coefficients diverges, so relative fairness accommodates for more aggressive boosting schemes. \cref{tab:boosting_rates} summarizes the implications of the two theorems.
+It is not surprising that both leveraging schemes display $\leverage_{t}^{.} \rightarrow 0$ as $\tau / \sr_{0} \rightarrow 1$, as maximal fairness forces the distribution to stick to $\meas{Q}_0$ and is therefore data oblivious.
+Differences are apparent when we consider the number of boosting iterations $T$: should we boost for $T=5$, we still get \( \SR(\meas{Q}_{T}) > \tau^{2.3} \) and \( \RR(\meas{Q}_{T}) > \tau^{1.15} \) with relative fairness (taking \( \sr_{0} = \rr_{0} = 1 \)), which can still be reasonable depending on the problem.
+In real-world data scenarios (see \cref{sec:experiments}), we find that large numbers of boosting iterations can be taken without major degradation of fairness.

-\paragraph{Convergence guarantees for $Q_. \rightarrow P$} Although Theorem~\ref{thm:fairness} and~\ref{lem:weakfairness} provides a guarantee on the fairness of distributions at each iteration, we have yet to show how convergence guarantees for $Q_.$ towards $P$.
-If we set \( C = \log 2 \), we immediately get for both \( \vartheta^{E}_{t} \) or \( \vartheta^{R}_{t} \) the following Theorem.